The Early Preschool Environment. Building Connections and Strengthening Relationships

 Two and a half year-olds are gaining a strong sense of self-identity.
 They continue to exert control over their environment and like to discover by testing to further their understanding of the world around them.
 The ability to communicate their needs, wants and desires increases as well as concept development.
 The curriculum for these children is based on our knowledge of their developmental growth in the following areas:

 SOCIAL EMOTIONAL: Older toddlers increasingly interact with adults and peers to solve problems; they engage in more complex ways and begin to develop friendships.
 Older toddlers become more adept at expressing their emotions, they understand others’ feelings a bit more.
 Empathy is better demonstrated.
 Older toddlers continue to seek close adult relationships and seek them out when distressed.
+Children this age like to help in simple ways.

 MOTOR: Gross motor play for older toddlers includes more coordination, ease of movement and exhibiting a variety of more complex movements.
 They continue to integrate information about their environment through their senses, pressing and pushing with more force, walking and carrying with additional care.
 Fine motor skills are increasingly more coordinated, and older toddlers use their fingers and hands to manipulate objects with more sophisticated dexterity.